keu/docs/astro/cli/astro-deployment-worker-queue-update.md

 description: Reference documentation for astro deployment worker-queue update.
 ---

-Update the settings for an existing [worker queue](configure-deployment-resources.md#worker-queues).
+Update the settings for an existing [worker queue](configure-deployment-resources.md#worker-queues) in a Deployment on Astro.
+This is functionally identical to updating the settings of a worker queue in the Cloud UI.

 ## Usage